Fan Controlled Football

-Fan Controlled Football (FCF) is a professional 7-on-7 Indoor football league created in 2017 as the first sports league controlled by fans.
-All games are played at the Pullman Yards in Atlanta, Georgia and broadcast on Twitch, NBCLX, DAZN, FuboTV, and Peacock.
+Fan Controlled Football (FCF) is a dormant professional 7-on-7 indoor football league that played two seasons in 2021 and 2022.
+The league operated on the premise of fans voting on play calls and other in-game events.
+All games were played at Pullman Yards in Atlanta, Georgia and broadcast on streaming television.
+The league previously announced plans to return in 2024.

 It was created by Project Fanchise, who established the first fan-controlled professional sports franchise, the Salt Lake Screaming Eagles, and operated the Colorado Crush to play in the Indoor Football League in 2017 before Fanchise pulled both teams out of the league.

-Active roster players are paid weekly of $400 (before taxes) plus room and board, while coaches get paid $3,500 per month with housing and meal plan.
-FCF CEO Sohrob Farudi confirmed in March 2021 that the league planned to play two seasons a year, one in the spring and one in the fall, and has plans to expand to 20 teams by year five.
+Active roster players were paid weekly $400 (before taxes) plus room and board, while coaches were paid $6,700 per month with housing and meal plan.